 Carolina, her eyes sparkling with intensity, faced Jane.
 She was about to lay down the law.

 “Jane the Angel, your Ninja vigilante days are over.
-I am going to offer you a job as a special consultant to the FBI.
+I will offer you a job as a special consultant to the FBI.
 The salary will be $130,000 a year.

 There will be concessions you will have to make.
 Do you currently have a job?”